SNOmad1/Cardinal-Project/README.md

 All app UIs are a single-page applications powered by [router.js](https://github.com/somebeaver/Router.js).
 UI components are [Lowrider.js](https://github.com/somebeaver/Lowrider.js) web components.
 Components are typically designed for a single purpose in single app, but they can also be shared between apps (e.g., the settings panel is shared between all apps).

-Templates are handled by [html.js](https://github.com/somebeaver/html.js), which implements rudimentary templating features like `{{mustache-tags}}`, and nested templates.
+Templates are handled by [html.js](https://github.com/somebeaver/html.js), which provides templating features like `{{mustache-tags}}` and nested templates.

-Working with the DOM is done with [double-u](https://github.com/somebeaver/double-u), a jQuery inspired library that also provides general purpose front end helpers.
+Working with the DOM is done with [double-u](https://github.com/somebeaver/double-u), a jQuery inspired library that also provides general purpose frontend helpers.

-The single-page applications are responsive web apps that are designed to run on desktop, tablets, and smartphones.
+The single-page applications are responsive web apps designed to run in web browsers on the desktop, tablet, and smartphone, and are also ready to be progressively enhanced by Electron on the desktop and native apps on mobile.

 ### Networking Layer